mikailsayan/mikailsayan/README.md

 <br> <br>
 ## 🧐 More About Me:

-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently learning HTML, CSS and React.js.
 - 🔭 I’m working on creating webpages and learning how to progam.
 - 🎹 I love to produce music and create content in my freetime.
 - 💬 Ask me about anything tech related, I am happy to help.